 The remainderman’s interest in the property (remainder interest), will only vest at the time of the owner’s death.
 This essentially creates a co-ownership of the property, as the remainderman will now have a say as to what happens, or will happen, to the property he or she will receive.

 A Lady Bird deed avoids the traditional form by expressly reserving the life tenant’s right to transfer, lease, to complete renovations, mortgage, or otherwise use the property as he or she wishes, regardless of the remainderman’s future interest.

 This also means that while the property owner is still living, they could change who the successor will ultimately be, without the need for the consent of any previously listed remainderman.

 Not only will you avoid the headaches of probate, but as the property owner, you will retain more control as to what happens to that property during your lifetime than if you drafted a Traditional Life Estate.
-However, these documents can become complicated and may confuse many – so feel free to contact the Finity Law Firm if you are interested and have questions.